shaina-gh/dfa-construction/README.md

 # 🚦 DFA Construction

-This project demonstrates the construction and simulation of a **Deterministic Finite Automaton (DFA)** to recognize strings that match a specific regular expression.
+This project demonstrates the construction and simulation of a **Deterministic Finite Automaton (DFA)** to recognise strings that match a specific regular expression.
 The implementation is done in **C++**.

 ---